 Herein lies the legacy of Brave Dunlops, Warriors all, who fought in World War Two.

-Captain Robert H. Dunlap On December 18, 1945, Major Robert H. Dunlap, USMCR, then a captain, was awarded the nation's highest military decoration.
+Captain Robert H. Dunlap On December 18, 1945, Major Robert H. Dunlap, USMCR, then a captain, was awarded the America's highest military decoration.
 President Harry S. Truman presented him the Medal of Honor in ceremonies at the White House.

 As Commanding Officer, Company C, 1st Battalion, 26th Marines, 5th Marine Division, during the Iwo Jima campaign, Major Dunlap led his company through a hail of artillery, mortar, rifle and machine gun fire in a determined advance from low ground uphill toward the steep cliffs from where the enemy poured a devastating rain of bullets and shrapnel.
 It was the day following the original landing in February 19, 1945.

 When finally the volume of enemy fire became too intense to advance any further toward the caves located high to the front, Major Dunlap held up his company and crawled alone approximately 200 yards forward of his front lines, while his men watched in fear and admiration.